benjamminj/portfolio/content/writing/why-ssr.md

 A common claim I've heard in recent years goes like this: "We don't need SEO because our app is B2B...so server-rendering (SSR) is overkill".

 However, there's many reasons to consider SSR as a good-enough default for most applications.
-Certainly, _some_ apps won't be a fit for SSR, but the vast majority gain many benefits from leaning in to the server-rendered paradigm.
+Many apps are a blend of SSR and client-side fetching, and some apps _aren't_ a good fit for SSR.

+That said, many apps (most apps?) gain many benefits from leaning in to the server-rendered paradigm.
 Here's some additional reasons to adopt server-rendering beyond Lighthouse scores.

 ## Server-rendering yields a simpler mental model